artisan24fullstack/laravelStepByStep/hike/README.md

     }
 ```

-- modify function store in Controller for error
+- modify function store in Controller for error HikeFormRequest $request

 ```php